It’s in their Blood – the Monegasque Royals & Sport

 Pauline is the 16-year-old daughter of Princess Stephanie by her first husband, Daniel Ducruet.
 She has been diving competitively for the past four years.
 In 2006, she represented Monaco at the World Junior Diving Championshps in Aachen, Germany.
 In the summer of 2008, she competed in the European Juniors in Belorussia.Filed under Monaco Royals

-Tagged Finland, Pauline Ducruet, Princess Stéphanie, Sport.
+Tagged Finland, Pauline Ducruet, Princess Stéphanie of Monaco, Sport.